TruebitProtocol/truebit-eth/README.md

 start solve -a 1
 start verify -a 1
 ```
-Alternatively, try `start verify -a 1 -t` to make the Verifier challenge the correct solution.
 Check your progress here or look up your address on Görli.
 ```
 https://goerli.etherscan.io/address/0x6dac0a17f50497321785a07b531b8e42c1123757
 ```
 use `help` followed by the name of any command to get more options.
 Or type `help` to get a list of commands.
 Use `exit` to return to the main terminal.

 ### More sample tasks